markmusic27/gradient-descent-engine/README.md

 Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
 In machine learning, we use gradient descent to update the parameters of our model.
 Parameters refer to coefficients in Linear Regression and weights in neural networks.

-## Gradient Decent
+## Gradient Descent

-What makes gradient decent great is the ability that it has to use one fundemental algorithm that can be applied to a number of different regressions and models.
+What makes gradient descent great is the ability that it has to use one fundemental algorithm that can be applied to a number of different regressions and models.
 These includes linear regression (optimizing the intercept & slope), logistic regression (optimizing squiggle), t-SNE (optimizing clusters), and much more!
 It works by taking steps that get closer to the optimal value.
 What makes it so efficient is the way that it does this.
 The farther away from the optimal value, the larger the steps.
 When it gets closer, the steps will become smaller.

 ### __Example:__